dhpour/Persian-Text-Engineering-Hub/README.md

 The dataset consists of two parts: a) faspell_main: list of 5050 pairs collected from errors made by elementary school pupils and professional typists. b) faspell_ocr: list of 800 pairs collected from the output of a Farsi OCR system.

 ### [Lilak, Persian Spell Checking Dictionary](https://github.com/b00f/lilak)
-Tried to create data for [hunspell library](https://github.com/hunspell/hunspell) for spell checking and morphology analyzing.
+Created data for [hunspell library](https://github.com/hunspell/hunspell) for spell checking and morphology analyzing.

 ### [Persian Spell Checker](https://github.com/reza1615/Persian-Spell-checker)
 Consists of some lists of miss-spelled words and some dictionaries of Persian word entries.